(النسخة العربية)

 Kingdom of Bahrain results summary

-Bahrain continued to rank fourth (434) of the total score of the index.
+Bahrain continued to rank fourth with no change in its scores (434 points) out of the total mark of the Index.

 The United Arab Emirates results summary